Vlahaka/The-T.N.C.-Theseus/Theseus.md

 *Some officers did a respectable job pretending not to listen, their eyes locked on telemetry readouts.
 Others stole more obvious glances, captivated by the rare moment of personal truth between their commanding officers.*

 *But the spell broke in an instant when Radek’s voice rose firm, commanding, undeniable.
 It cut through the quiet like a sharp blade, pulling every crewmember back into their place with jarring precision*.

+"Lift the radio jamming.
+Give me a direct line to the entire ORF fleet," *Radek ordered, eyes scanning the C.C.C. as he made his way back to his place at the command table.* "I’ll address the civilian ships."

+"Jamming system disengaged, Sir," *the tactical officer reported, voice calm—almost unnaturally so.*

+"You have the line, Sir," *the comms lieutenant confirmed swiftly.*

+*Radek reached for the hardline terminal mic mounted at the edge of the table.
+He lifted it slowly, deliberately, then brought it to his mouth with a smooth motion:*

+"This is Captain John Radek of the Terran Navy Command, Theseus-class battleship," *he began, his voice clear and steady.* "You have crossed into the buffer zone established under the Neptune Convention of 2402, signed by the TSU and the ORF.
+You did so without naval escort.
+However, your radio transmissions have been recognized as a formal request for sanctuary."

+*He glanced at Haraldson, frowning, expression sharp with focus.*

+"Under the provisions of the Neptune Convention and given the nature of the potential threat emerging within ORF space, I hereby assume command of all fifty-two civilian ORF vessels.
+From this moment, you are granted asylum under Terran Navy Command jurisdiction."

+*The C.C.C. erupted in a soft flurry of whispered exchanges.
+Across the command table, Haraldson had already begun pacing, his boots echoing faintly on the deck.*

+"You are to maintain radio silence until further instructions are issued by the Theseus.
+As of now, you are subject to Navy Command protocols.
+Failure to comply may be interpreted as a hostile act... and met with appropriate response."

+*A short pause*.

+"You will confirm compliance via light pulses in Morse code at the conclusion of this transmission."

+*A breath*.

+"You are now under the protection of the T.N.C.
+Theseus.
+This transmission is complete.
+Over."

+*With one crisp motion, Radek returned the mic to its cradle.
+Instantly, the C.C.C. erupted into a restrained, synchronized applause.
+Haraldson joined, though pacing still—while the tactical officer remained focused at his station.*